 APIs can be used to facilitate cyberattacks as APIs are widely used for transforming information that might be sensitive.
 Vulnerabilities like weak authentication, lack of encryption, logical flaws, and insecure endpoints make APIs vulnerable to attacks.

-Some of the major attacks that usually happen due to lack of security measures while implementing APIs are:
+Some of the major attacks that usually happen due to a lack of security measures while implementing APIs are: